makerdao/pymaker/docs/index.rst

 Exchanges
 ~~~~~~~~~

-Both `OsaisDEX` and `EtherDelta` are independent of `SAI Stablecoin System`, but as a decentralized exchanges
+`OaaisDEX`, `EtherDelta` and `0x` are decentralized exchanges which also provide some arbitrage opportunities
-they provide arbitrage opportunities for profit-seeking agents, so an API has been created around them as well.
+for profit-seeking agents.
+Because of that an API has been created around them as well.

 OasisDEX
 """"""""